c9s/WebAction/README.md

 [![Build Status](https://travis-ci.org/corneltek/WebAction.svg?branch=master)](https://travis-ci.org/corneltek/WebAction)
 [![Latest Stable Version](https://poser.pugx.org/corneltek/webaction/v/stable)](https://packagist.org/packages/corneltek/webaction) [![Total Downloads](https://poser.pugx.org/corneltek/webaction/downloads)](https://packagist.org/packages/corneltek/webaction) [![Latest Unstable Version](https://poser.pugx.org/corneltek/webaction/v/unstable)](https://packagist.org/packages/corneltek/webaction) [![License](https://poser.pugx.org/corneltek/webaction/license)](https://packagist.org/packages/corneltek/webaction)

+## What's this?

-WebAction is a library that let you share the business logics across controllers, pages, ajax requests.
+WebAction is a library that let you share the business logics across controllers, pages, ajax requests bottom-up from your data schema.

+## Why does this exist?

-Sometimes, you need to reuse code across your controllers, pages, ajax requests, you might sit down and write a shared controller class to share the common code for reuse.
-This approach might work well for small applications, , however, when your application is getting bigger and bigger, it will be very complex to share the common code, and hard to maintain.
+Chances are, you need to reuse CRUD logics or business logics across different controllers, pages, ajax requests, and so you might sit down and write a shared controller class to share the common code.

+This approach might work well for small applications.
+However, when your application is getting bigger and bigger, it will be very complex to share the common code, and hard to maintain.

+## The solution

 WebAction provides a way to wrap your common code up, and make these common code reuseable in everywhere in the application.

-Besides of sharing the logics across your controllers, you may also define the parameters with types, validators, form widget type and a lot of parameter options, and render your Action as a web form.
+You can simply define the parameters with names, types, validators, canonicalizer, filters to handle the form reequests, render the form widgets and integrate with your ORM.

-    [Web Form] => [Input: paramters] => [ Parameter Validation ]
-            => [Execute the logic in Action]
-                => [Return result: Success or Failure, Data: processed data] => [Render result on the web page]

-Hence, you don't need to handle the ajax mechanisums, controller handlers, parameter validations, WebAction\\Action does all the jobs for you automatically, so you can focus on the core logics that you only need to handle.
+And this, also reduces, simplifies your application code.

+## The workflow

 Action is just like API (application programming interface), which can be triggered from HTTP requests, Ajax requests, or from backend, here is the work flow:

 ![WebAction - PHP](http://i.imgur.com/GtA3Prz.png)